victorjoh/lions-pride-inn/README.md

-**You are not allowed to change the signatures of any of the methods or constructors that already exist.** We imagine that there is a lot of other code that is using this piece of code, and by changing the signatures we would affect other untested code which is too risky. **You are also not allowed to change the behavior of getTemperature in the Freezer or the Fridge classes.**
+**You are not allowed to change the signatures of any of the methods or constructors that already exist.** We imagine that there is a lot of other code that is using this piece of code, and by changing the signatures we would affect other untested code which is too risky.

 You are allowed to change everything else like adding additional methods, constructors and classes.
 You can modify the code within the existing methods or